future-wd/hugo-responsive-images/readme.md

   )}}
 ```

-> By providing the "width" key, you will be generating a fixed with image.
+> By providing the "width" key, you will be generating a fixed with image with multiple densities.
+>
+> Providing `width` will override `widths`.
+You can also provide `height` (see below - to alter aspect ratio)
 >
 > "src" is relative to the page's directory, unless you specify a gobal resource is "assets/{image path}"